github/site-policy/Policies/github-terms-of-service.md

 <details align="right"><summary open="false">〰</summary>

-**Short version:** *User Accounts and Organizations have different administrative controls; a human must create your Account; you must be 13 or over; you must provide a valid email address; and you may not have more than one free Account.
+**〰:** *User Accounts and Organizations have different administrative controls; a human must create your Account; you must be 13 or over; you must provide a valid email address; and you may not have more than one free Account.
 You alone are responsible for your Account and anything that happens while you are signed in to or using your Account.
 You are responsible for keeping your Account secure.*

 <br>
 <br>